Skip to main content

 Enter identity provider details in QA Wolf

-After creating the application in your identity provider, return to QA Wolf and enter the required identity provider configuration details.
-Then assign users or groups to the QA Wolf application in your identity provider.
+After creating the application in your identity provider, return to the QA Wolf SSO settings page and enter the details provided by your identity provider.
+Typical configuration fields include:

 Test login